hassan-baydoun/python_final_project/README.md

 ## Introduction

 > In this presentation, i will be demonstrating a Computer Vision demo using YOLOv5 on the Microsoft COCO Dataset including close to 90 detectable objects.\
-> The user can choose between detection on an image or via the webcam in real-time.
+> The user can choose between detection on an image or a video.

 ## Installation